APJansen/TDUr/README.md

 ## Self-Play

 So far we have described the methods by which the agent can improve through playing the game.
 But who does it play against?
-We want it to be able to play a lot of games quickly, so its opponent should also be an AI, and we want its opponent to also grow in strength, it won't learn much by playing against random moves for example.
+We want it to be able to play a lot of games quickly, so its opponent should also be an AI.
+We also want its opponent to also grow in strength, as it won't learn much by playing against random moves for example.

 The obvious answer is that it plays itself.
 This brings the risk that it will learn a strategy that works well against the same strategy but fails against another strategy it does not know.